Thipatcha Putthawong: Career Achievements

 On 19 April 2023, she achieved the sixth-best bowling figures in women's ODI history, with bowling figures of 6/6 against Zimbabwe.

 In May 2023 Thipatcha won ICC's Player of the Month in the women's category.

-In a July 2023 tri-series against the Netherlands, she found a place in the record books again by taking four wickets in four consecutive deliveries, achieving a double hat trick to become just the 7th cricketer in history, and the 3rd woman cricketer, to achieve this feat.
-All four of the batters were bowled, which is rare in hat tricks, especially in double hat tricks.
+In a July 2023 tri-series against the Netherlands, she found a place in the record books again by taking four wickets in four consecutive deliveries, achieving a double hat-trick to become just the 7th cricketer in history, and the 3rd woman cricketer, to achieve this feat.
+All four of the batters were bowled, which is rare in hat-tricks, especially in double hat tricks.

-On May 1st, 2024, she took her second 4-wicket haul in T20 internationals, against the United States, with all four being taken bowled.
+On May 1, 2024, she took her second 4-wicket haul in T20 internationals, against the United States, with all four batters being bowled on this occasion as well.
 She allowed just 12 runs in four overs, with one maiden and nineteen dot balls, and was awarded player of the match.